 The experience of inhaling cannabis and concentrates through a vape is different from smoking cannabis.
 The feeling is less harsh, offering a smoother and more enjoyable inhale.
 Since the weed or THC concentrate is being vaped instead of burned, vapers get more flavors which enhances the experience.

-As with any new cannabis method, advice for new THC vape users is to take it slow when starting out.
+As with any new cannabis method, the advice on how to vape weed for new THC vape users is to take it slow when starting out.
 The sensation and effects of vaping will be different from those of smoking or taking edibles.

 When considering all the features of a weed vape--from heating method to temperature ranges to simply how it looks and feels--what’s of foremost priority is to buy a weed vaporizer from a credible company.
 Poorly made vaporizers negatively impact the vape experience, can waste your weed or THC concentrate, and may even add unhealthy metal particles and other substances to the vapor.
 The O.pen family of vape pens and cartridges have established a reputation as a reliable portable vaporizer for cannabis/concentrates, while being thoughtfully designed to provide an optimal vaping experience.